listcall/lica/README.md

 3. Import the seed data `script/seed/import`

-4. Start the development console `script/run/console`
+4. Start the development dashboard `script/run/dashboard`

 5. On your host machine, browse to `http://bamru.smso.vbox:3000`